 ○ 400 effect shots

-Martin Scorsese was not very familiar with effects, but after deciding to make this movie, he learned a new technology and actively embraced it to make his vision come true.
+Martin Scorsese was not very familiar with effects, but after deciding to make this movie, he learned new techniques and actively embraced it to make his vision come true.
 That is to say.

 In fact, the movie was a Hollywood movie with a huge budget, but the effects budget itself wasn’t that big.